oliviawestmacottssw/SSW.Rules.Content/rules/do-you-check-if-your-website-is-running/rule.md

 ---

 If you want to know your website is working or not, you need to add a ping check to the machine also an HTTP Content Scan to the website in WhatsUp.
 We use WhatsUp to do real-time monitoring.
-Follow these steps to check your website in WhatsUp:
+​Follow these steps to check your website in WhatsUp:
 1. Add your website as a new device.
 ![ New device](running1.GIF)